IRNAS/bio-labware-review/010_general_preparation.md

 ####5.
 Requirements and plans
 Magnetic stirrers are cheap and easy to make, therefore we will try to establish our own model.
 The goal will be a stirrer, which is portable, yet can be connected to an external power supply.
 It should have an adjustable stirring speed (1-20Hz), which can, in addition to heating, possibly also be able to cool (0-100°C) and be controlled externally.
 It would be practical, to have one model without heating/cooling, which is compact and can be placed in climatized chambers (fridge, incubator).

+####6.
+Working around/without the device
+When not at hand, liquids can be stirred by hand with a clean glass rod.
+That is not ideal, however the simplest and cheapes alternative when the device is not available.
 ---

 ###Rotation wheel / tube rotator <a id="rotation-wheel"></a>